kevinyu0506/academic-kickstart/content/project/hero1.md

 tags = []

 # Project summary to display on homepage.
-summary = "By combing the concept of IoT and Crowdsourcing, we developed a sensor-based mobile Application.
-We chose Google Firebase as our backend service platform."
+summary = "By combing the concept of IoT and Crowdsourcing, we developed a sensor-based mobile Application which used Google Firebase as our backend service platform."

 # Optional image to display on homepage.
 image_preview = "HERO1.png"